 My name is Mike Weissman and I’m a resident of Aurora.
-I was elected to represent House District 36 in November, 2016 and am currently serving my first term as our state representative.
+I was elected to represent House District 36 in November, 2016 and re-elected in November, 2018 and am currently serving my 2nd term as our state representative.
 It has been a great honor to go to work for the people of our district these past two years.

 I am proud to call Aurora my home because as Colorado’s most diverse city, Aurora reflects America as a whole.
 And I love living in Colorado because our state’s combination of outdoor beauty and cultural vibrancy is unmatched by any other.
 Like many Coloradans, I love spending time outside: working in the garden, running, hiking a new trail or mountain, or riding a bike along Arapahoe County’s trails and paths.